Amaan-sde/Amaan-sde/README.md

 ## 👨‍💻 About Me – The Code Behind the Developer

 Hey there!
-I'm **Amaan Khan** — a passionate web developer on a mission to build **next-gen web apps** that don't just *work*, but *wow*.
-I live in the world of **React.js**, clean UI, and crisp CSS — blending design and logic to craft smooth, scalable, and high-performance web experiences.
+I'm **Amaan Khan** — a passionate full-stack web developer skilled in building robust, scalable applications using **Java**, **React.js**, and everything in between.
+I’ve developed RESTful APIs, worked in Agile teams, integrated AI tools, and handled everything from **backend logic to beautiful frontend UIs**.

-💡 I believe that great UI isn't just what it looks like — it's how it **feels**.
-And great code?
-It’s elegant, modular, and ready to take on the world.
+💡 I love solving real-world problems and creating tools that are useful, fast, and beautiful.

 ---

 🚀 **Here’s what powers me:**

-- ⚛️ Building blazing-fast apps with **React.js**
-- 🧠 Tackling DSA daily to sharpen problem-solving like a ninja (Striver + LeetCode 150)
-- 🎯 Designing with purpose — from wireframes to pixel-perfect UI
-- 🔁 Writing reusable components and scalable architecture
-- 💬 Always open to **collaborate, learn, and create something amazing**
+- ⚙️ **Spring Boot + Java** for backend magic
+- ⚛️ **React.js + Tailwind + Bootstrap** for pixel-perfect frontend
+- 🧠 **DSA (C++) + LeetCode + Striver Sheet** for sharp logic
+- 🧪 API testing & integration with **Postman**
+- 🌐 Full MERN projects using **MongoDB, Express, React, Node.js**
+- 💬 Strong team player with UI/UX sensitivity

 💬 I don’t just write code, I write **experiences.**

-Let’s make the web a more beautiful, functional, and intelligent place — one component at a time.

 ---